 Lodging in Vegas – $1000 Budget

 Got a little more money to spend and/or want to ball out like you’re in The Hangover?
 Okay, you’ll probably spend more than $1000 if you want to live a Hangover lifestyle, but you don’t have to spend a ton to stay on the Strip!
-If you’re budget for a weekend in Vegas is $1000 for 2 people, here are some options for your budget:
+If your budget for a weekend in Vegas is $1000 for 2 people, here are some options for your budget:

 Food in Vegas – $500 Budget